grafana/mimir/docs/sources/mimir/send/native-histograms/_index.md

 It is perfectly possible to keep the custom bucket definition of a classic histogram and add native histogram buckets at the same time.
 This can ease the migration process, which can look like this in general:

 1. Add native histogram definition to an existing histogram in the instrumentation.
-1. Let Prometheus or Grafana Agent scrape both classic and native histogram.
+1. Let Prometheus or Grafana Agent scrape both classic and native histograms for metrics that have both defined.
 1. Send native histograms to remote write - if classic histogram is scraped, it is sent by default.
 1. Start modifying the recording rules, alerts, dashboards to use the new native histograms.
 1. Once everything works, remove the custom bucket definition (`Buckets`/`classicUpperBounds`) from the instrumentation.
+Or stop scraping classic histogram version of metrics, however note that that will apply to all metrics of a scrape target.

 Code examples: